Boosted by foreign Shi'ite militia, Assad's forces advance on Aleppo

 The United States and European allies hope a proposed Syria peace conference in Geneva will yield an interim government that can help end the bloodshed raging since 2011.

-Activists said Assad’s forces backed by tanks had taken two highrise buildings in the northern Ashrafieh and Bani Zeid districts, and advanced into the two neighborhoods after close-quarter street fighting.
+Activists said Assad’s forces backed by tanks had taken two highrise buildings in the northern Ashrafieh and Bani Zeid districts, and advanced into the two neighbourhoods after close-quarter street fighting.

 The Tawhid Brigades sent reinforcements to the eastern al-Naqqarin district after Assad’s forces and their militia allies penetrated the area, the opposition sources said.